fbpx

 At Catherine Hamlin Fistula Foundation, we are dedicated to restoring the health and dignity of women who have survived a horrendous – and preventable – childbirth injury: obstetric fistula.

-Established by Dr Catherine Hamlin, the Catherine Hamlin Fistula Foundation raises funds for Hamlin Fistula Ethiopia.
+The Catherine Hamlin Fistula Foundation raises funds for Hamlin Fistula Ethiopia.
 We have one purpose and one purpose only: eradicating fistula.
 Forever.

-Ensure future generations of Ethiopian women live free from obstetric fistula.
+Ensure future generations of Ethiopian women live free from obstetric fistula

 Leave a gift in your Will to continue Catherine’s journey.